JohnReid/JohnReid.github.io/about/index.md

 ## About me

-**Dr. John Reid** is a scientific researcher working in the field of biostatistics.
+I am a scientific researcher working in the field of biostatistics at the Medical Research Council's Biostatistics Unit in Cambridge.

 **Researcher**
 MRC Biostatistics Unit